ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ---

-In addition, before a [Full or Downstream Resync][resync] (not for Upstream Resync), or after a transaction error, the KV Scheduler dumps the state of the graph to `stdout` *after* it was refreshed:
+In addition, before a [Full or Downstream Resync][resync] (but not for Upstream Resync), or after a transaction error, the KV Scheduler dumps the state of the graph to `stdout` *after* it was refreshed:

 ![Graph dump][graph-dump-img]